Up, Up, and Away!

 Arriving on Earth an orphaned child from a far-away planet, Superman adopted the alter-ego of reporter Clark Kent and dedicated his life to truth, justice, and the American way.
 Ever since his debut more than 70 years ago, Superman has been an American icon, making the leap from comic books to movies and TV.

 But what's the secret to Superman's success while others have faded away?
 And who was behind the country's first superhero?
-Larry Tye, author of the new book, Superman: The High-Flying History of America's Most Enduring Hero, joins us on Chicago Tonight at 7:00 pm.
+As the latest Superman movie, Man of Steel, crushes box-office records, we revisit our conversation with Larry Tye, author of Superman: The High-Flying History of America's Most Enduring Hero.
 Read an excerpt from his book.

 Tye had previously written about pitcher Satchel Paige and “the father of public relations” Edward Bernays, and was interested in the pop culture icons we embrace and what that says about us.